 The SSCP, a certification of the (ISC)², can be beneficial for those seeking to advance their information security careers, expand their skills or launch a new career.
 Open to candidates with as little as one year of experience, the certification can help ensure that candidates are skilled in continuously monitoring systems to safeguard against security threats.
 They also learn how to apply the security concepts, tools and procedures to react effectively to incidents.

-The SSCP supports the Official (ISC)² Guide to the SSCP CBK® Second Edition, which covers the domains of Access Controls; Cryptography; Malicious Code and Activity; Monitoring and Analysis; Networks and Communications; Risk, Response and Recovery; and Security Operations and Administration.
+The SSCP supports the Official (ISC)² Guide to the SSCP CBK® Second Edition, which covers the domains of Access Controls; Security Operations and Administration; Risk Identification, Monitoring and Analysis; Incident Response and Recovery; Cryptography; Network and Communications Security; Systems and Application Security.

 Candidates seeking certification usually need valid experience with IT security-related work.
 Their experience should have direct application to the domains of SSCIP with one year of cumulative work experience in at least one of the seven domains required.
 Those without experience may sit for the exam and become an Associate of (ISC)² when experience has been gained.
 Recertification is required every three years, along with 10 CPEs each year of the certification cycle.